WarcraftPriests/bookofshadows/blog/2024-05-02-alpha/index.md

 - Not a whole lot of synergy with our spec talents
 - Lack of coherency between nodes
 - For an "ultimate" version of ourselves our cooldowns dont _feel_ that empowered, especially not visually
+- Animation of Halo seems kind of lackluster as Shadow